-WTA 1000 tournaments are the highest tier of women’s professional tennis outside the WTA 1000 tournaments are the highest tier of women’s professional tennis outside the Grand Slams.
-They award 1,000 ranking points to the singles champion and often determine the race for No. 1, Grand Slam seedings and qualification for the WTA Finals.
+WTA 1000 tournaments are the highest tier of women’s professional tennis outside the Grand Slams.
+They award 1,000 ranking points to the singles champion and play a central role in the race for No. 1, Grand Slam seedings and qualification for the WTA Finals.

-These events sit at the center of the tour calendar, combining deep draws, strong fields and significant ranking consequences.
+These events anchor the tour calendar, combining deep draws, strong fields and significant ranking consequences across the season.

 What Is a WTA 1000 Tournament?

-In 2021, the WTA restructured its tournament categories to align with the men’s tour, merging the old Premier Mandatory and Premier 5 tiers into a single WTA 1000 designation.
+In 2021, the WTA restructured its tournament categories to align with the men’s tour, merging the former Premier Mandatory and Premier 5 tiers into a single WTA 1000 designation.

 How Many WTA 1000 Tournaments Are There?

-There are currently ten WTA 1000 events on the tour calendar.
+There are ten WTA 1000 events on the current tour calendar.
 Eight are played on outdoor hard courts and two on clay.
-Three events — the Qatar Open, Dubai Tennis Championships and Wuhan Open — are WTA-only tournaments not shared with the ATP.
+Three of the ten — the Qatar Open, Dubai Tennis Championships and Wuhan Open — are WTA-only tournaments not shared with the ATP.

 Are WTA 1000 Tournaments Mandatory?

 Yes.
 Since 2024, all ten WTA 1000 events are mandatory.
-Top-ranked players are required to enter unless granted an exemption for injury or other special circumstances.
-This affects how ranking points are counted in a player’s rolling 52-week total.
+Top-ranked eligible players are required to enter unless granted an exemption for injury or other special circumstances.
+A missed mandatory event counts as a zero-point result on a player’s rolling 52-week ranking.

 Ranking Points at WTA 1000 Events (Singles)